 The updated MTRMP-CAV was approved by EPD on 31 May 2022 under EP Condition 2.9.
+With the designation of NLMP on 1 November 2024, the requirements of the NLMP have been included in the MSS for auditing.
 The approved Plan is available on the dedicated website of the Project.